 - Hollow Knight has a bench in the Distant Village within Deepnest.
-The first time the player encounters it, there are strange figures loitering around welcoming them to rest in this friendly place.
-The instant The Knight sits it gets immobilized by sticky webbing, and the suspicious bystanders close in.
+The first time you encounter it, there are strange figures loitering around welcoming you to rest in this friendly place.
+The instant you do, The Knight gets immobilized by sticky webbing, and the suspicious bystanders close in.
 The Sneaky Spiders doff their disguises and leave the Player Character All Webbed Up with the rest of their prey.
-Fortunately The Knight can escape easily, and this capture is the only way to access Herrah the Beast's lair, so Stupidity Is the Only Option (or The Knight is simply a Horrible Judge of Character).
+Fortunately The Knight can escape easily, and this capture is the only way (short of a tough speedrunning technique) to access Herrah the Beast's lair, so Stupidity Is the Only Option (or The Knight is simply a Horrible Judge of Character).

 - In Crystal Peak, immediately following a gauntlet of laser-shooting enemies (that will almost certainly harm some players), there is a bench occupied by what looks like a miner's crystallized corpse.
 Since it takes up the entire bench, you cannot sit unless you move it, and the obvious way to do that is to whack it with your weapon.
 As soon as you do, it wakes up.
-He Was Right There All Along, and you now face the Crystal Guardian in a difficult boss fight.
+He Was Right There All Along, and you just picked a fight with the Crystal Guardian, a difficult boss.

 - I Wanna Be the Guy has a save point that will attempt to kill you.
 In Impossible difficulty, it's the only save point.
 A Good Bad Bug allows one to use it as a regular save point after killing it for exactly one frame, and this is the only way to save on Impossible difficulty.